 After Norwood Park and neighboring Gladstone Park mounted a two-year battle with the city, the Zoning Board of Appeals rubberstamped six medical marijuana facilities in Chicago in 2016, including this one (earlier called Zen Leaf) in an existing one-story brick building at 6428 N. Milwaukee.
 Residents were most concerned recreational marijuana would be next in the family-friendly residential location, which is only 1 block north of Gladstone Park’s border at W. Devon and three blocks from the suburbs.
 Progressive Treatment Solutions took over as Consume Cannabis in 2020 when, in fact, Illinois did legalize recreational marijuana, allowing it to market to both populations.
 Now the owners want to leave Norwood Park for the former Rainforest Cafe in River North, many times its size, although approval is dependent on whether the politically-connected firm’s partnership with the “social equity” firm Bio-Pharm is enough to prove it is balancing the white-dominated industry with Black ownership.
 Photo from the corporate consumecannibis.com website.

 But the story doesn’t stop there.
 In December, 2021, PTS applied for a special use permit to the Chicago Zoning Board of Appeals to move its Norwood Park facility to the former grand-sized Rainforest Cafe, 605 N. Clark Street in River North, according to an April 7, 2022 Fox 32 Chicago news release.
 The siting, within 1,500 feet of three existing weed shops, would not be permitted by state law unless the corporation came in as a “social equity” applicant to balance the white-dominated weed industry.
 The twist, Fox 32 Chicago reported, is that PTS had recently formed a partnership with Bio-Pharm LLC and installed Terry Peterson, a former 17th Ward alderman and Black, as their new CEO, thus technically becoming a social equity applicant.
-The company’s 2023 economic disclosures provided further intrigue when they showed PTS, which is partly owned by David Flood whose family owns a trash hauling company with a history of lucrative contracts with the city, were paying all consultant bills in gearing up for the application.
+The company’s 2023 economic disclosures provided further intrigue when they showed PTS, which is partly owned by David Flood of the Flood Brothers trash hauling company with a history of lucrative contracts with the city, were paying all consultant bills in gearing up for the application.
 (As if he didn’t already have enough industry clout, Flood was also cited as the principal officer of Medical Cannabis Alliance of Illinois, later known as the Cannabis Business Alliance of Illinois.)

-Lo and behold, once the 89,995 influential residents of River North began objecting to the $7-10 million expansion plan for another pot shop in the neighborhood, which included four armed guards and 90 surveillance cameras, the story got the attention of The Chicago Tribune, May 12, 2022.
-The city’s largest newspaper reported that PTS used the loophole of partnering with the social equity firm Bio-Pharm and thus was on track to reapply to the Chicago Zoning Board of Appeals to get permission to relocate.
+Lo and behold, once the 89,995 influential residents of River North heard about the $7-10 million expansion plan for another pot shop in their neighborhood…even as or because it included four armed guards and 90 surveillance cameras…they began objecting.
+The Chicago Tribune highlighted the loophole PTS was using to partner with a social equity firm on May 12, 2022, putting it on track to reapply to the Chicago Zoning Board of Appeals to get permission to relocate.
 Like the nearly 200 social equity licenses for pot shops the state has awarded by the third quarter of 2023, the plans for the PTS dispensary in the former River North Rainforest Cafe have thus far stalled.

-It is interesting to note that a second cannabis dispensary opened April, 2022 at 4758 N. Milwaukee Avenue in downtown Jefferson Park, some 4 blocks south of the Kennedy Expressway (and Gladstone Park) after a lot less fanfare.
+Meanwhile, a second cannabis dispensary opened April, 2022 at 4758 N. Milwaukee Avenue in downtown Jefferson Park, some 4 blocks south of the Kennedy Expressway (and Gladstone Park) after a lot less fanfare.
 The City Council granted Columbia Care a zoning change to expand into a neighboring storefront only after much debate centering around opposition by a Black Caucus that wanted more racial equity in the industry.
 Pushing for the expansion for months, the community’s Ald.
-Jim Gardiner said the weed shop would bring in some $2.4 million in annual tax revenue and be “a business that will bring some life to a depressed corridor in Jefferson Park,” as recounted by Block Club Chicago May 26, 2021.
+Jim Gardiner said the weed shop would haul in some $2.4 million in annual tax revenue and be “a business that will bring some life to a depressed corridor in Jefferson Park,” as recounted by Block Club Chicago May 26, 2021.

 Considering the state’s announcement it had approved 185 new marijuana dispensary licenses in Illinois according to Robert McCoppin in The Chicago Tribune, June 10, 2022, it would not be unexpected for Gladstone Park to see another potshop come into the community by fall.
 Winning applicants have been given 180 days to select a physical storefront location and obtain operating licenses with the possibility of a 180-day extension.